OrleansContrib/OrleansShardedStorage/README.md

 It can handle Table Storage and Blob Storage.

+The test application shows an example of the 'reduce pattern' which can be used with this storage sharding to make something exceedingly powerful.

 # How does it work?

 `OrleansShardedStorageProvider` will split grain data fairly evenly over a number of table storage accounts to help increase throughput.